daniele3b/SafeWater/Assignment2/server.md

 # Web Dahsboard

-In order to start the server and to reach the web dashboard, you must follow the steps indicatd in the read me.
-The dashboard will be available at localhost:8080 the first interface is this:
+In order to start the server and to reach the web dashboard, you must follow the steps indicated in the read me.
+The dashboard will be available at localhost:8080.
+The first interface is this:

 ![Home](https://github.com/daniele3b/SafeWater/blob/main/images/home.png)

 In this page you can find the last temperature measurement available for each device, for each measurement you can see also the time of registration.
-By clicking on "Aggregated Data" you'll reach the new interface on which there all aggregated data about the temperature
+By clicking on "Aggregated Data" you'll reach the new interface on which there you can see all aggregated data about the temperature

 ![Agg_temp](https://github.com/daniele3b/SafeWater/blob/main/images/agg_temp.png)